 However, If we believe a person is able to fall in love with another person after their spouse dies, then who is to say it is not possible to “fall out of love” at any given moment even while their spouse lives?

-For example, let's consider a fictional story of Mary and Jonathan.
+For example, let's consider a fictional story of Mary and Jim.

-Mary falls in love with Jonathan.
-They marry and Jonathan later dies.
+Mary falls in love with Jim.
+They marry and Jim later dies.
 Eventually, Mary meets a man named Thomas and falls in love with him.
 They marry.

 That seems to work out just fine.